 In stem cell transplantation, donor stem cells are delivered into the recipient's bloodstream through a tube called a central venous catheter.
 The donor stem cells help the body produce healthy microglia that can populate the nervous system and deliver functioning GALC enzymes.
 This treatment may help restore some degree of normal myelin production and maintenance.

-Older children and adults with mild symptoms also may benefit from this treatment.
+Older children and adults with mild symptoms of Krabbe disease also may benefit from this treatment.
+As with infants, the severity of symptoms at the time of stem cell transplantation affects treatment outcomes.

 Coping and support